smithki/vuex-ts/README.md

 export class MyModuleMutations extends ModuleMutations<MyModuleState> {
   // Define your mutation handlers as methods that accept one argument
   // (the "payload").
-It's type signature will carry over to your module and
+Its type signature will carry over to your module and
   // enforce typing accordingly. setGreeting(newGreeting: string) {
     this[state].greeting = newGreeting;